oniani/oniani.github.io/content/weblog/the-essence-of-programming-functional-approach/index.md

 import System.Random (randomRIO)

-purifiedFunction :: Int -> IO Int
+notAPureFunction :: Int -> IO Int
-purifiedFunction value = do
+notAPureFunction value = do
     randomValue <- randomRIO (0,2)
     return (value + randomValue)

 main = do
-    x <- purifiedFunction 7
+    x <- notAPureFunction 7
     print x                  -- Prints out 9
-    x <- purifiedFunction 7
+    x <- notAPureFunction 7
     print x                  -- Prints out 7
-    x <- purifiedFunction 7
+    x <- notAPureFunction 7
     print x                  -- Prints out 9
 ```

-Look at the Haskell code above.
+Take a look at the Haskell code above.
 You can disregard all the notational fluff.
-Just look at the return
+Just look at the
-type of the function `purifiedFunction`.
+return type of the function `notAPureFunction`.
 It is `IO Int`!
-In other words, Haskell informs us that
+In other words, Haskell informs us
-the function might have side effects.
-This is exactly why Haskell is pure.
+that the function might have side effects.

 Finally, we can have sort of a definition of a pure functional language.

-**<span style="color:RED">NOTE:</span>** Pure might mean a completely different thing in
-non-functional languages.

 > A functional language is pure if and only if the user is informed of all the side effects in a
 > language or there are no side effects at all.

-Actually, Haskell did not allow random values back in 1990s when its development was first launched.
+In fact, Haskell did not even allow random values back in 1990s when its development was first
+launched.
+Furthermore, there was no notion of File IO either and writing to files was done using
-Because of this, Haskell was considered useless for all practical purposes.
-Eventually, developers
+shell redirection commands (i.e., `runhaskell Program.hs > out.txt`).
+Because of this, Haskell was
+considered useless for all practical purposes.
+Eventually, developers and the Haskell committee
-and the Haskell committee decided to change the direction of Haskell.
-In lieu of getting rid of all
+decided to change the direction of Haskell.
+In lieu of getting rid of all the side effects, they
-the side effects, they decided to control the side effects and created a more "regulated"
+decided to control the side effects and created a more "regulated" programming environment.
-programming environment.

 ### [Conclusion](#conclusion)